oitcode/samarium/README.md

 ## Configuration

 Please check `app/config.php` file to see different configuration options for the application.
-Below are some configutation options you may want to change.
+Below are some configuration options you may want to change.

 File:                    `app/config.php`